If you have been researching VPN software, you have certainly stumbled upon the word encryption.

 AES-128 and AES-256

 The important thing – what matters most to you – is that these are the most respected encryption protocols used today.
-The US government, Apple, Microsoft, and most VPNs use these protocols.
+Apple, Microsoft, and most VPNs use these protocols.

 Encryption: It uses PPP and MPPE.